dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/TEST_SCRIPT_CRITICAL_FIX.md

 **Solution:**
 - Check separator exactly matches URL/HTML structure
 - Look for typos (case-sensitive!)
-- Test separator manually in SpyWindow
+- Test separator manually in AutomationWindow

 #### Issue: "FAIL: MainViewModel is null"
 **Cause:** This should NOT happen after the fix